 Catch a million dollars

-There’s arguably never been a better year than 2026 to fish the Top End.
+There’s arguably never been a better year to fish the Top End.

-The Top End fishery responds strongly to a big Wet.
-Once the floodwaters settle, the fishing is on like donkey kong.
+The Top End fishery responds to a big Wet.
+As waters settle, and for some time after, the fish are on like donkey kong.

-So start packing for a Top End visit.
+So start packing for your Top End visit.
 You’ll catch fish, and your tourist dollars will help the fishing parks, which were hit hard by the high waters.

 Meanwhile, the NT’s Million Dollar Fish tagged barramundi competition is going strong.

-North Australian FISH FINDER 15 has the info you need to help find these tagged barramundi.
+North Australian FISH FINDER 15 has the info you need to help find the tagged barramundi.

-Our 376- page publication kicked off as an NT fishing spot book way back in 1996.
+Our 376- page publication kicked off as an NT fishing book way back in 1996.

 The current edition covers all Australian states, including Tasmania, with incredible coverage of our northern fishing paradise – the Top End.

-The book has become the nation’s most detailed fishing location print publication, dubbed ‘the bible’ for its micro charts of rockbars and reefs, aerial photos, mudmaps, satellite imagery with GPS data overlays.
+The book is dubbed ‘the bible’ for its micro charts of rockbars and reefs, aerial photos, mudmaps, satellite imagery with GPS data overlays.

 FISH FINDER will help you catch barramundi and other tropical species across the Top End, Cape York Peninsula and WA’s Kimberley.